Have you put off or avoided dental treatment due to anxiety or fear? If so, you are not alone.

 Intravenous (IV) Sedation — This involves a deeper level of sedation and more amnesia.
+There is no memory of the procedure at all.
 Medications are administered through an IV line in your arm.

 Nitrous Oxide (laughing gas) — This in an inhaled gas that creates a relaxed feeling but no decreased consciousness or amnesia.
 The benefit is that there are no after-effects, and you can drive yourself home from the appointment.

 General Anesthesia- This is provided by an Anesthesiologist or Certified Registered Nurse Anesthetist in the office.